Shopify/liquid/filters/modulo.md

 title: modulo
 ---

-`modulo` returns the remainder when the input is divided by the passed-in parameter.
+Returns the remainder of a division operation.

 ```liquid
 {% raw %}